komalpreetkaurr/HandwrittendigitReco/README.md

 ⭐ Contributing

 This project was developed collaboratively.
-Special thanks to [Vinay10100] for their contributions.
+Special thanks to [Collaborator's Name] for their contributions.
 Feel free to contribute by improving the model, adding more datasets, or enhancing the documentation.
 Fork and submit a pull request!

 📞 Contact

-For any queries, contact [Komalpreetkaur] at [kpreetk.879@gmail.com].
+For any queries, contact [Your Name] at [your.email@example.com].

+Happy Coding! 🚀